-A faculty member may request consideration for membership at any time.
+A UK faculty member in good standing may request consideration for membership at any time.
 Interested individuals should complete and submit the online form.
 Please note: as part of the online submission, you will need to upload or enter the following items:

 - Your area of clinical or research interest.
 Please summarize your cancer-related research interests and current activities.
 The link to cancer should be clearly stated.
 If you are currently collaborating with other cancer investigators, please summarize the collaborations.
 250 words maximum.

 - The number of patients you have enrolled into cancer-related clinical trials within the past year (if applicable)

 Questions about the application process should be addressed to Danielle Story.

 Applications are reviewed by the Markey Cancer Center Membership Committee, as well as the program leaders for those programs most likely to benefit from a prospective member’s involvement.
 All recommendations from the membership committee are provided to the Director and the Director’s Council.
 The Director has final authority in determining membership and reserves the right to reassign or disallow the membership category and Program assignment based on current criteria.

 Membership in the Markey Cancer Center research community is intended to remain in effect as long as the designated member remains actively engaged in cancer-related research and is contributing to the overall success of the Center and its associated programs.

 Membership status will be reviewed annually by the Membership Committee.
 This requires submission of an updated curriculum vitae or NIH formatted biosketch, along with an updated summary of activities related to the MCC.